-Rousseau was abandoned by his father at the age of 10, and afterwards spent some years as first a notary's and then an engraver's apprentice.
-He left Geneva in March, 1728 and soon thereafter met the baroness Francoise-Louise de Warens (ca. 1699-1767), who became his patron (matron?) and, later on, lover.
+Rousseau was abandoned by his father at the age of 10 and afterwards spent some years as first a notary's and then an engraver's apprentice.
+He left Geneva in March 1728 and soon thereafter met the baroness Francoise-Louise de Warens (ca. 1699-1767), who became his patron and, later on, lover.

 In 1745, after having spent a few years in Venice as secretary to the French ambassador, Rousseau met the seamstress Therese Levasseur in Paris.
 They became lovers, eventually getting married in 1768, and stayed together until Rousseau's death in 1778.

-Rousseau suffered a hemorrhage while taking a morning walk on the estate of the Marquis de Giradin at Ermenonville, and died on July 2, 1778.
+Rousseau suffered a haemorrhage while taking a morning walk on the estate of the Marquis de Giradin at Ermenonville, and died on July 2, 1778.

 He was closely attached to Boswell's friend the Earl Marischal, writing in his Confessions:

 As early as 1759, Temple had written to Boswell about them going together to visit Rosseau and Voltaire.
-Eventually, Boswell, at the age of 24, met them both and even played a small part in getting Rousseau to England; while Temple never met either of them.
+Eventually, Boswell, at the age of 24, met them both and even played a small part in getting Rousseau to England.
+Temple never met either of them.

 On 3 December 1764, a young gentleman riding a small and reluctant horse came up the Val de Travers from the direction of Neuchâtel.
 He was travelling alone and had no luggage except a Reisesack, containing some shirts.
 Arrived at the village of Môtiers, he put up at the inn in the Maison de Village, withdrew, and wrote busily for some time.
 Then he changed his shirt, dined, and gave the maid a letter, telling her to deliver it at a house in the village and to leave immediately, saying she would come back for an answer.

 In half an hour ("one of the most remarkable that I ever passed") he returns to the inn and finds that the maid has a card for him.
 "I am ill," it says, "in pain, really in no state to receive visits.
-Yet i cannot deny myself to Mr. Boswell, provided the he will remember the state of my health and make his visit short."
+Yet I cannot deny myself to Mr. Boswell, provided that he will remember the state of my health and make his visit short."
+1